5 Steps for a Successful Cabling Project

 Cabling projects can have many moving parts and timing really is everything.
 A forgotten permit, a delay in material delivery, or any scheduling error can have rippling effects on your project.

-So, while you’re busy keeping your network functioning until the last minute, safeguarding your company’s data and then packing up your network and users’ PCs, the last thing you need to sweat is whether you'll get the Certificate of Occupancy on time, or not.
+So, while you’re busy keeping your network functioning until the last minute, safe-guarding your company’s data and then packing up your network and users’ PCs, the absolute last thing you need to sweat is whether you'll get the Certificate of Occupancy on time, or not.

 Weekly progress meetings among the parties involved with the construction or remodeling, the low-voltage cabling and any others like a furniture supplier will help point out any issues well in time to avoid a calamity on moving day.
-Insist on periodic meetings – you’re the paying customer!
+Insist on periodic meetings.
+Remember, you’re the paying customer!

-Changing to a new carrier for either Internet or phone service or both will require additional time (sometimes two or more weeks) to allow the new carrier(s) to "port" your numbers from your existing carrier(s) to the new carrier's network.
+Changing to a new carrier for either Internet or phone service or both will require additional time (sometimes a few weeks) to allow the new carrier(s) to "port" your numbers from your existing carrier(s) to the new carrier's network.
 Remember, they may still need to conduct a site survey and pre-turn-up site work.
-We can be especially helpful in working with your carriers in these situations.

 Occasionally, your new carrier may require additional work such as the installation of a conduit or the running of extra copper or fiber optic cabling from the building demarc to your Server or LAN Room.

-Although communication and confirmation are essential throughout the process, they become critically important when coordinating the scheduling.
+Although communication, confirmation and documentation are essential throughout the process, they become critically important when coordinating the scheduling.

 In all cases, request and get written acknowledgment of the changes indicating the specifics and any differences in the contract pricing.
 Without thorough documentation, you’ll have a difficult time reconciling the final invoices.